NothingCodee/NTD-Starter/README.md

 # NTD-Starter
-NTD(Nothing To Do) için NTD_Updater kullanmadan manuel olarak indirmek isteyenler için.
+NTD(Nothing To Do) için NTD_Updater ile indirilen kısmıdır.